Claim your freebie!

 - be empowered to take more control of your own retirement

-If you are looking for inspiration, then look no further than this huge list of some of the best teacher bloggers in the UK.
-I am a PE teacher, with 25 years' experience, still teaching 2 days a week, alongside running my Your Money Sorted blog.
+I am a PE teacher, with over 26 years' experience, still teaching 2 days a week, alongside running my Your Money Sorted blog.
 This blog, recently shortlisted as Best Personal Finance blog in the UK Money Bloggers awards, is dedicated to helping UK based female teachers to be happier, healthier and wealthier.

 I didn't plan on becoming a teacher blogger!

-Instead I set out to be a Financial Coach, and as part of that, blogging has become a huge part of my work.
+Instead I set out to be a Life Coach and Money Coach, and as part of that, blogging has become a huge part of my work.
 Initially, I was a very reluctant blogger, not enjoying the "public" nature of it.
 However, over time, I have become used to it, and now really enjoy it.

 This blog about the best teacher bloggers in the UK has 2 purposes: